Hand of Hope: Around the world

 Pictures from the surgery were printed in a number of newspapers in the U.S. and around the world, including USA Today.
 As a result of the operation, Armas was healthy when he was delivered on December 2, 1999.

 On September 25, 2003, the boy's parents, Alex and Julie, testified before the U.S. Senate Subcommittee on Science, Technology, and Space about the photograph and their experience with in-utero surgery.

 Matt Drudge

 In 1999, Matt Drudge hosted a Saturday night television show called Drudge on the Fox News Channel.
 In Nov 1999 he attempted to show Samuel's picture on his Fox News program, but was not allowed to by the network.
 This led to his leaving of the show for what he claimed to be the network's censorship.
-Fox News directors did not want to use the picture because they feared Drudge would use it to support a pro-life argument.
+Fox News directors did not want to use the picture because they feared Drudge would use it to support an anti-abortion argument.
 They viewed this to be misleading because the tabloid photo dealt not with abortion, but with an emergency operation on the baby for spina bifida.